fhope86/Course-Project-Getting-and-Cleaning-Data/README.md

 The code executes the following steps:

-1)Read in train & test subject files; update column label V1 to ""subjectID"
+1) Read in train & test subject files; update column label V1 to ""subjectID"
 2) Read in train & test activity files; update column label V1 to "activity"
 3) Read in train & test data files
 4) Add 'activity' and 'subjectID' (columns and data) to train & test data files